Though written two thousand years ago, do the words of Galatians 3:14 have meaning for us today?

 -- Howard Culbertson

-This 500-word mini-essay on a world missions Bible passage is one of 36 articles in the "Heart of God" series published in Engage, a monthly online magazine produced by the Church of the Nazarene.
+This mini-essay on a world missions Bible passage is one of 36 articles in the "Heart of God" series published in Engage, a monthly online magazine.
+That series explores what the Bible says about missions.

 Bible passages referring to Great Commission fulfillment Doing missions well: Biographical sketches Sayings to inspire global evangelism World missions slogans Ideas shaping world mission outreach today